 7.30am: Wake up and smell the lemons

-When it comes to putting the zing back into the dark mornings, apply a drop of lemon essential oil to your wrists and inhaling the scent.
+To put the zing back into dark mornings, apply a drop of lemon essential oil to your wrists and inhale the scent.
 A recent study found that a stimulant oil such as lemon “reliably enhanced positive mood” when compared to a relaxant oil such as lavender and an odourless control scent (water).
 If lemon’s not for you, try other citrus scents such as wild orange, grapefruit or mandarin.

 1pm: Eat as a family (even at work)

-It’s not just what you eat that affects your mood, but how you eat and, more importantly, who you eat with.
+It’s not just what you eat that affects your mood, but how you eat and who with.
 To add a little happiness to your winter’s day, swap your solo sandwich for a date to eat with others, suggest the experts at The Mental Health Foundation.
 The benefits are threefold.
-Psychologically, eating in company boosts your mood; socially, you connect with others and it helps create a sense of belonging, and biologically, taking turns to talk and listen helps slow down your food intake, making it a lot easier to digest and helping to keep your gut happy.
+Psychologically, eating in company boosts your mood.
+Socially, you connect with others and it helps create a sense of belonging.
+Biologically, taking turns to talk and listen helps slow down your food intake, making it a lot easier to digest and helping to keep your gut happy.

 5.30pm: Give up your seat

-Offering your seat to a stranger on the public transport may not sound appealing on your Monday evening commute but the benefits are worth it.
+Try offering your seat to a stranger on the public transport.
+It may not sound appealing on your Monday evening commute but the benefits are worth it.
 Random acts of kindness can significantly reduce symptoms of depression, according to research by the University of York.
-Standing up rather than sitting also allows you to open up your chest and take air in deeper into your body, whichhas a relaxing effect on your nervous system.
+Standing up rather than sitting also allows you to open up your chest and take air in deeper into your body.
+This has a relaxing effect on your nervous system.
 Finally, it’s easier to correct your posture when standing rather than sitting, and a study suggests that this also contributes to a positive frame of mind – pun intended!

 8pm: Reach for a smart snack

-Carbohydrates are the perfect ingredient for a good night’s sleep, which in turn does wonders for our mood.
+Carbohydrates are the perfect ingredient for a good night’s sleep, which in turn does wonders for those winter blues.
 Nutritionist Angelique Panagos explains, “Carbohydrates such as sweet potato and oats help tryptophan cross the blood-brain barrier, so that it can be converted into serotonin and then melatonin.
 Melatonin then helps the body prepare for a good night’s sleep.”